How Long Do No-See-Ums Live?

 How long do no-see-um’s bites last?

 No-see-ums bites generally take a few days to a week to heal completely.
-However, the duration can depend on the person’s sensitivity to the bite, and how well you manage not to scratch it – which can lead to further irritation, and even infection.
+However, the duration can depend on the person’s sensitivity to the bite, and how well you manage not to scratch it—which can lead to further irritation, and even infection.

 What precautions can be taken to prevent bites or mitigate their effects?

-• Time your activities: Try to avoid being outdoors during dusk and dawn when no-see-ums are most active.
+Timing of ActivitiesModerateAvoiding outdoor exposure during dusk and dawn when no-see-ums are most active.

 If you do get bitten, avoid scratching the area, apply topical anti-itch creams, and take over-the-counter antihistamines to control the itching and swelling.